xtianbong/mben6270/GITSETUP_README.md

 Note that you only need to do Steps 1 and 2 if you *do not* have a GitHub account.

 ## Step 1
 Signup for a GitHub account at https://github.com/.
-Make sure you to signup for the free version.
+Make sure to signup for the free version.
 Your signup option should look as follows:

 GitHubSignUp.png